Understand the selection process

 We encourage you to use the Vanderbilt Dream College tracker to help with this process.
 Our interactive tool is a simple but effective way to compare different colleges on the questions that matter most to you.

 We recommend you take a rigorous college preparatory curriculum, the most appropriately demanding schedule your high school has to offer.
 A strong academic transcript is what many schools will view as the most critical piece of your application.
 If your high school offers advanced, honors, Advanced Placement, or International Baccalaureate courses it's recommended you pursue those as appropriate.
 You should challenge yourself without getting in over your head.

-While our admissions process is holistic, most successful candidates will present a curriculum that includes the equivalent of five academic subjects each year for four years.
+Since Vanderbilt uses a holistic admissions review process, we do not have minimum coursework requirements.
+Most successful candidates will present a curriculum that includes the equivalent of five academic subjects each year for four years.
 Recommended course work includes 4 units of English, 4 units of mathematics, 4 units of natural science, 2 units of foreign language, 2 units of social science/humanities, and 4 units of additional course work in these areas, or other academic courses such as engineering science, computer science, social science or natural science research, or advanced work in the humanities.
 Close attention will be paid to the rigor of course work presented.
 It is highly recommended that candidates applying to the School of Engineering have taken calculus, calculus-based physics, and chemistry.